 The cost to renew heritage buildings can be higher than other buildings.
 The materials used can be more expensive, but the benefit is found in the longer life expectancy of these finishes and building elements that ultimately represent a more cost effective solution.

-You may ask whether your church building qualifies for heritage consideration.
 In some provinces, any building over forty years of age would need to be evaluated to determine whether it has heritage significance.
 Each province has established heritage conservation departments to deal with the recognition, celebration and protection of historic places for today and for future generations.

 Sustainable Design